mrocklin/blog/_posts/work/2013-02-25-MaximumAposteriori.md

 If you have no preconceptions about the rate then this problem is easy.
 You just divide total counts by total time and you're done.

 A more complex problem arises when external theory provides prior information about your rate parameter (for example physics might impose rules on the rate of radioactive decay).
 Lets model this problem in SymPy.
-For the sake of concreteness lets arbitrarily assume that \\( \lambda \\), the rate parameter, follows a Beta distribution with parameters `a` and `b`.
+For the sake of concreteness lets arbitrarily assume that $\lambda$, the rate parameter, follows a Beta distribution with parameters `a` and `b`.

 {% highlight python %}
 a, b = symbols('a,b', positive=True)